-5. Mobility and Mobile Apps
+5. Mobility and Mobile Apps with Healthcare IT Solutions

 To increase accessibility for patients and healthcare professionals, mobile device apps are key.
 Mobile apps allow individuals to monitor their health and well-being easily; everything from reminding them to get checkups, to finding general medical records, or safely accessing their test results online 24/7 without having to book an appointment with their GP and wait days for results.
 On the other hand, healthcare professionals can easily access disease and drug-related records, clinical photos, continuing education activities, and so on.

-6. Ease of Workflow
+6. Ease of Workflow with Healthcare IT Solutions

 Some of the most affected allied health employees are medical billers and coders, and demand for this sector is anticipated to increase by 13 percent from 2016 to 2026, according to the Bureau of Labor Statistics.
 For medical billers and coders, the advent of EHRs has only made life simpler.

 It is much less time consuming than paper-based approaches to insert data into a computerized system, and it eliminates the possibility of mistakes in inpatient data and financial information.
 Digitally accessing patient records often helps specialists in medical coding to work from home, increasing quality and productivity.

 Telemedicine brings the digitization of healthcare to the next logical step: virtually anywhere in the world allowing patients to communicate with specialists.
 This is the healthcare system technology used to resolve distance obstacles and promote medical care in emergencies, potentially saving lives.